• Skip to primary navigation

 Are apple slices with peanut butter safe to eat while pregnant?

-According to UK’s National Health Service advice as at May 2020, there is nothing in this recipe that should present a risk to pregnant women.
+According to UK’s National Health Service advice as of May 2020, there is nothing in this recipe that should present a risk to pregnant people.
 The NHS also states that you do not need to avoid eating peanuts when you're pregnant unless advised to by a health care professional or if you have a nut allergy.

 You should ensure all ingredients used are in good condition and have been stored correctly, and that the recipe is prepared hygienically and safely.